Anna Lazareva: Career

 She signed a contract with Fenerbahçe Opet in Turkey for the 2021–22 season.

 On July 10, 2023, Lazareva signed with the Atlanta Vibe of the Pro Volleyball Federation.
 On January 20, 2024, Lazareva was put on the "exempt" list, but was promoted to the active roster on February 13 and played her first match with the Vibe on February 18.

 Zeren Spor Kulübü based in Ankara, Türkiye announced the signing of Lazareva for the 2025/2026 Professional Season.

+She had a successful season with Zeren, Lazareva was the top attacker of the Turkish League with 528 points average 5.13 per set.

+Lazareva signed with the Istanbul based Turk Hava Yollaira for the 2026/2027 season.